hujhax/austin-improv-wiki/Confidence Men.md

 ## Summary
 ### Show Structure
 A typical Confidence Men show is a two-act play.
 Each act is a monoscene.
 Each performer plays one character throughout the show.
 In between act one and act two, there is a 45-second solo musical performance.
+They also do a variation on the format called "The Variations," inspired by Mamet's *Duck Variations.*  This format typically features a theme and a symphonic variety of conversations around that theme.

 ### Press Blurb
 This is their bio from their web site: